Be So Happy!

 Posted by happypizza on May 13, 2007

-Warning this post might exceed your comfort zones of sentimentalism and cheesiness but do understand that this was written from the depths of my heart at a particularly dark moment in time. –You’ve been warned. ;)
+Warning this post might exceed your comfort zones of sentimentalism and cheesiness but do understand that this was written from the depths of my heart at a particularly dark moment in time. –You’ve been warned. 😉

 –HappyPizza

-Behind this simple face
+Behind the simple face

 Lies a depth you cannot see

-Behind these silent eyes
+Behind the silent eyes

 Lies a unique perspective

-Behind these appearing wrinkles
+Behind the wrinkles

 Lies memories rich and diverse

-Behind these furrowed brow lines
+Behind the furrowed brow lines

 Lies a willingness to understand

-Behind these guarded lips
+Behind the guarded lips

 Lies an unsung heartsong

-Behind this imperfect body
+Behind the imperfect body

 Lies a heart that wants to reach out

-Behind this frail outer casing
+Behind the frail outer casing

 Lies a spirit of strength

-Behind this clumsy demeanor
+Behind the clumsy demeanor

 Lies a loyalty that’s sincere

-Behind these varied complexities
+Behind the complexities

 Lies a shatter of forgotten dreams

-Behind this hearts locked chamber
+Behind the hearts locked chamber

 Lies past heartbreaks overcomed

-Behind this mediocre impression
+Behind the mediocre impression

 Lies a sparkle of compassion

-Behind this ordinary life
+Behind the ordinary life

 Lies a friendship that can last forever.